- nearly everyone in the Fifth World leads a long, happy, healthy, abundant, fulfilling, and meaningful life.

 - when problems arise, the people of the Fifth World have the means to solve them, finding their solutions in their relationships amongst themselves and with a more-than-human world.

 Ernest Callenbach first used the term “ecotopia” as the title of his novel, referring to a particular type of utopia, one where society’s improvement springs from an improved relationship between humans and the rest of our more-than-human world.
 We sometimes describe the Fifth World as deep ecology’s answer to Star Trek.
-Where other utopian fiction tells of a society that solves its problems with advanced technology or the author’s favorite political philosophy, the Fifth World focuses on big problems that humans solve by renewing ancient covenants with a more-than-human world.
+Where other utopian fiction dreams of a society that solves its problems with advanced technology or the author’s favorite political philosophy, the Fifth World focuses on big problems that humans solve by renewing ancient covenants with a more-than-human world.
 The Fifth World has problems — even problems too big for humanity to face alone.
 Luckily for us, we’ve never had to face it alone.

 Kim Stanley Robinson, Pacific Edge